Dear readers of ADxS.org, please forgive the disruption.

 Cortisol is not a neurotransmitter, but a (stress) hormone.
 It is the most important hormone of the HPA axis.

-1. Functioning of the cortisol system
+1. How the cortisol system works

-The importance of cortisol primarily relates to the regulation of the HPA axis (especially its re-silencing), the control of the immune system (cessation of inflammatory response and increase of foreign body fight, TH1/TH2 shift), and also the mediation of stress responses.
+Cortisol is the most important stress hormone of the HPA axis.
+Its effect goes far beyond stress symptoms.
+The importance of cortisol primarily relates to the regulation of the HPA axis (in particular its resetting), the control of the immune system (ending the inflammatory reaction and increasing the fight against foreign bodies, TH1/TH2 shift) as well as the mediation of stress reactions.

-See more at The HPA axis / stress regulation axis.
+Find out more at The HPA axis / stress regulation axis.

 1.1.
 Reaction